grommet/grommet/src/js/components/Clock/README.md

 ISO8601 time or duration.
 For example: 'PT8H12M23S',
       'T08:12:23', or '2015-02-22T08:12:23'.
 Any included date
       portion will be ignored for an analog clock.
+If not provided, the current browser time will be used.

 ```
 string